martin-svensson/Kaggle_TPSsep2022/README.md

 Outputs from scripts are stored in this folder.
 Outputs follow the script naming convention.

+# Modeling Notes

+## Diagnostics

+Assessing predictive capability of a model on a validation set is an important diagnostic (for inferential models as well), but it does not tell us anything about how we might improve the model.

+It is therefore equally important to carry out model diagnostics, such as analysis of residuals, assessment of assumptions (in particular probabilistic), etc., since these may give us a hint as to how we may improve the mode.

 # Version Control: Branching Strategy

 The fundamental branching philosophy is to use branches whenever it is important to be able to easily revert to the current state.